cryologger/ice-tracking-beacon/README.md

 <p align="center"><img src="https://github.com/adamgarbo/cryologger-ice-tracking-beacon/blob/main/Images/cryologger-itb-2.jpeg" width="480" ></p>
 <p align="center"><b>Figure 2:</b> Assembled Cryologger ice drift tracking beacon housed in Nanuk case and 3D-printed case lid removed.</p>

+### 2.2 Operation

+The programming logic of the Cryologger ITB optimizes sleep and wake cycles to minimize overall power consumption.
+When initially powered on, the system attempts to acquire a signal from the GNSS receiver and synchronizes the RTC with the current date and time.
+It then sets an alarm for the initial sampling interval and enters a low-power, deep-sleep mode.
+When the alarm triggers, the system wakes, records the time, and acquires a GNSS position.
+Next, measurements of all onboard sensors are collected (Table 2).
+These data are stored into memory and when the software determines the appropriate transmission interval has been met, it attempts to transmit the data using the RockBLOCK satellite transceiver.
+The software then disables power to all components, sets the next alarm, and returns to sleep.

-### 2.3 Measurements
+#### 2.2.1 Measurements

-**Table 2.** Variables recorded and transmitted by the Cryologger iceberg drift tracking beacon.
+**Table 2.** Variables recorded and transmitted by the Cryologger ice drift tracking beacon.
 | Variable | Unit | Comments |
 | --- | :---: | --- |
 | Datetime  |   | YYYY-MM-DD HH:MM:SS |